nytopop/treeid/README.md

 # treeid
-Rational buckets for lexically ordered collections.
+An implementation of rational buckets for lexically ordered collections.

 # References
 - [Dan Hazel - Using rational numbers to key nested sets](https://arxiv.org/abs/0806.3115)